National Guardsman's body found near Ellicott City after being swept away by floodwaters

 “I could barely see anything and I could barely hear anything,” Bowman, 41, told the newspaper.
 “He stepped over the ledge to try to get to me, and he was washed away.”

 Bowman said she fled her shop, Clipper’s Canine Café, with her cat through a window because the rainwater flooded the area.
 The water was waist-high when Hermond spotted her.
-Howard County Police Chief Gary Gardner initially said Hermond was at a restaurant when a woman approached him saying she needed help with her cat.

-"He, along with some other folks, went back to assist her and unfortunately during that effort they saw him go under water," Gardner told reporters.

 MARYLAND FLASH FLOODS LEAVE NATIONAL GUARD MEMBER MISSING, GOVERNOR DECLARES STATE OF EMERGENCY